-A General Visit does not include specific academic information.
-To connect with your intended major, please see the below options to meet with your academic area separate from attending a general Admissions Visit.
-During a general Visit, which is over an hour and a half, you will learn about UMKC through an overview presentation and take a walking tour of campus led by a current student.
+During a General Visit, which is over an hour and a half, you will learn about UMKC through the overview presentation and take a walking tour of campus led by a current student.
 The general visits occur several times a day throughout the week, please select a time from the below menu to see corresponding available dates.

 Contact Emma Casey, 816-235-6162, email@example.com

 The College of Arts and Sciences is UMKC's largest academic unit.
 In addition to 18 departments, students have 21 choices for interdisciplinary study and minors.

 Criminal Justice and Criminology

 *The Architectural Studies sequence is a cooperative program with Kansas State University.
 Students enroll at UMKC in preparation for admission to KSU in their third year.

 The Conservatory of Music and Dance is recognized as a center for artistic excellence.
 In rehearsals, in class and on stage, gifted faculty and visiting artists help students find their creative voices.